xAfterLife/Game-Configs-Tweaks/CSGO/README.md

 Configs and Tweaks for Gameplay and Performance improvements

 ## Launch Options
+### You don't want to be missing out on those sweet FPS, do you?

 Steam -> Right-Click CSGO -> Settings -> Launch Parameters

 `-high -novid +exec autoexec -noforcemparms -noforcemaccel -noforcemspd -noaafonts -nojoy -noipx -language bananagaming`

 ## [Autoexec.cfg][autoexec]
+### Battle-Tested optimal Settings to give you the highest Performance, Visibility and Audio Ques!

 Put this into your Steam Library under the following Path `<YOUR-PATH>\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\`